 Sepideh Salehi is a multidisciplinary artist who was born in Tehran.
 She left Iran to attend Accademia di belle Arti in Florence, Italy, where she received her MFA in Visual Art and Multimedia.
 Sepideh works in various mediums, utilizing different processes ranging from painting to drawing to printmaking to video art animation.
 Some of the venues at which Salehi has shown her work include ART BRIEF III: THE (UN)DRAPED WOMAN, Contemporary Art Biennale (Iran), STRAPPA Rogue Space, the Craft and Folk Art Museum (LA), Kentler International Drawing Space (Brooklyn), Tribeca Video Art, Centre for Contemporary Art, and International Bologna Art Fair (Italy).
 Sepideh currently lives and works in Brooklyn, New York.

 Kamron Saniee is an electronic musician and composer based in NYC.
-Inspired by musical cultures ranging from Persian classical to avant-garde electronic movements, his music been noted for its forward energy, textural sound palette, and rhythmic intensity.
+Inspired by musical cultures ranging from Persian classical to avant-garde electronic movements, his music has been noted for its forward energy, textural sound palette and rhythmic intensity.
 Having previously trained as a classical violinist, Saniee's approach is dynamic and improvisational, resulting in visceral and enlivening live sets.
-He was one of 8 US producers selected for the 2016 edition of the prestigious Red Bull Music Academy and has performed in New York, Montréal, Berlin, Budapest, and Tokyo.
+He was one of 8 US producers selected for the 2016 edition of the prestigious Red Bull Music Academy and has performed his electronic works in New York, Montréal, Berlin, Budapest, and Tokyo.

-Since 2015, he has explored a parallel project in spatial sound composition, producing numerous live performances and installations for multichannel formats in a style which he terms "ultra-spatial", where a combination of programmatic synthesis and haptic control allow the creation and modulation of deeply spatial oscillations.
+Since 2015, he has explored a parallel project in spatial sound composition, producing numerous live performances and installations for multichannel formats in a style which he terms "ultra-spatial," where a combination of programmatic synthesis and haptic control allows the creation and expressive modulation of deeply spatial oscillations.